- This post contains affiliate links. Read more here.

 Make Dog-Friendly Treats

 One way to give your puppy some holiday indulgence?
 Make your own dog-safe treats at home.
-We’ve got a ton of healthy, dog-friendly recipes for the holidays and beyond at Kiki’s Canine Kitchen.
-Follow the series on YouTube and check out this doggy Christmas treat post for more ideas.
+We have a ton of healthy, dog-friendly recipes for the holidays and beyond at Kiki’s Canine Kitchen.

 Gifts are an important part of the holiday season and in the presence of all of those nicely wrapped goodies, it’s a toss-up whether your puppy’s instincts call for them to be naughty or nice.